sohamch08/sohamch08.github.io/_tabs/Research Works and Talks.md

 		</h5>
 		<p class="newlist">
 		<ul>
-		<li>I learned about Computational Number Theory and Algebra from Nitin Saxena's Course and read the book `Modern Computer Algebra' by Von Zur Gathen and Jurgen Gerhard</li>
+		<li>I learned about Computational Number Theory and Algebra from Nitin Saxena's Course and read the book 'Modern Computer Algebra' by Von Zur Gathen and Jurgen Gerhard</li>
 		<li>Also I learned about Arithmetic Circuits from <a href="https://www.nowpublishers.com/article/Details/TCS-039">Amir Shpilka's Survey</a> and
 	<a href="https://github.com/dasarpmar/lowerbounds-survey">Ramprasad Saptharishi's Survey</a> on Arithmetic Circuits.</li>
 		</ul>